TheDoer/AdonisWebsite/README.md

 # AdonisWebsite
-This is my digital space, I express myself out clearly here.
-One page site, and the blog and portfolio is coming just now.
+This is my personal website, I tend to express myself clearly here better than anywhere else.
+The Blog and Porfolio is coming just soon am stil working on it.
+Am also thinking of moving this website to github.io thus github pages and intergrate a blog using jekyll.